eliminmax/eambfc/README.md

  -k        - keep files that failed to compile (for debugging) -c        - continue to the next file instead of quitting if a
              file fails to compile
- -e ext    - (only provide once) use 'ext' as the extension for
+ -t count  - (only provide once) allocate <count> 4-KiB blocks for
-             source files instead of '.bf'
+             the tape. (defaults to 8 if not specified) -e ext    - (only provide once) use 'ext' as the extension for source files instead of '.bf'
              (This program will remove this at the end of the input